Large Fire At Japan Rocket Test Site, No Injuries Reported - UrduPoint

 In July 2023 one engine of an Epsilon S exploded during a test around 50 seconds after ignition.

-That was one in a string of failures for the country's space agency JAXA, including launch attempts for its next-generation H3 rocket.
+That was one in a string of setbacks for Japan's space programme, including launch attempts for its next-generation H3 launch system.

-JAXA managed a successful blast-off in February this year for the H3, its new flagship rocket that has been mooted as a rival to SpaceX's Falcon 9.
+JAXA managed a successful blast-off in February this year for the H3, which has been mooted as a rival to SpaceX's Falcon 9.

+But that followed a failed attempt in February 2023 when the ignition process failed.
+The following month a destruct command was issued shortly after blast-off.

+"Including the Epsilon S, the development of flagship rockets is extremely important for the independence of Japan's space development programme," top government spokesman Yoshimasa Hayashi told reporters at a regular briefing on Tuesday.

-That followed Japan successfully landing in January an unmanned probe on the Moon -- albeit at a crooked angle -- making it just the fifth country to achieve a "soft landing" on the lunar surface.
+In January, Japan successfully landed an unmanned probe on the Moon -- albeit at a crooked angle -- making it just the fifth country to achieve a soft landing on the lunar surface.

 Tokyo-based Space One's 18-metre (60-foot) Kairos rocket blasted off in the coastal Wakayama region of western Japan, carrying a small government test satellite.